Tours and Attractions in Erzurum

 Vegetarian Restaurants

-Restaurants and cafes in Erzurum serve meals made of high-quality, fresh food.
-Even though there aren’t any strictly vegetarian or vegan establishments, you can find plant-based options at most places in the city.
+Restaurants and cafes in Erzurum serve high-quality, fresh meals.
+Even though there are no strictly vegetarian or vegan establishments, you can find plant-based options at most places in the city.

 Coffee Houses, Bakeries, and Patisseries

-Coffee and tea are an integral part of Turkish culture.
+Coffee and tea are integral to Turkish traditions.
 As you walk, you will often spot teahouses or people enjoying a delicious cup of sand-brewed coffee.
 Coffee houses and bakeries are concentrated in the city centre, and you can often find them near the main roads.

 Bakeries and pastry shops are full of delicious cakes, croissants, and biscuits, as well as local culinary stars such as Kadayıf Dolması.
-Tea with sugar and lemon is also pretty favoured in Erzurum, so be sure to give it a taste.
+Tea with sugar and lemon is also very popular in Erzurum.

 City Transport in Erzurum